awsdocs/amazon-managed-blockchain-management-guide/doc_source/get-started-enroll-admin.md

 aws s3 cp s3://MyRegion.managedblockchain/etc/managedblockchain-tls-chain.pem  /home/ec2-user/managedblockchain-tls-chain.pem
 ```

+If the command fails with a permissions error, ensure that a service role associated with the EC2 instance allows access to the Amazon S3 bucket location\.
+For more information see [Example IAM Role Permissions Policy for Hyperledger Fabric Client EC2 Instance](security_iam_hyperledger_ec2_client.md)\.

 Run the following command to test that you copied the contents to the file correctly:

 ```